magv/ratracer/README.md

   Dump the current list of equations with numeric coefficients.
   This should only be needed for debugging.

+* **to-series** *varname* *maxorder*

+  Re-run the current trace treating each value as a series in the given variable, and splitting each output into separate outputs per term in the series.

+  The given variable is eliminated from the trace as a result.
+The variable mapping is also reset.

 * **sh** *command*

   Run the given shell command.